The specific location of sessions inside the building of the Faculty of Science will be added later.

-The city has more than ten major museums, along with numerous theaters, galleries, cinemas and other historical exhibits.
+The city has more than ten major museums, along with numerous theaters, galleries, cinemas, and other historical exhibits.
 An extensive modern public transportation system connects the city.
-Also, it is home to a wide range of public and private schools, including Charles University in Prague, the oldest university in Central Europe.
+Also, it is home to a wide range of public and private schools, including Charles University in Prague, the oldest university in Central Europe founded in 1348.

 Prague is very easy to travel around.
 The city center is well connected with public transport (buses, trams and subways), but you can also use taxy services and UBER.

 Getting to center from airport: Prague is connected to its airport by buses.
 See the official website DPP for more information.
 Ticket fares are based on time for which they are valid.
 You can buy ticket from 1h of validity to whole week of validity.
 For fares, check this link on the same page.